ir-engine/developer-docs/docs/developer/typescript/01_quickstart/index.md

-# TypeScript quickstart
+# Developer quickstart

-Welcome to the TypeScript quickstart.
+Welcome to the developer quickstart.
 This guide prepares you for your first experience with the engine as a TypeScript developer.
 By the end of this guide, you will have:&#x20;

 1. Installed the iR Engine in your local environment
 2. Accessed the default projects to start developing